 Sustainable Natural Resources:

-The Rio+20 meeting of Heads of State next year will be the twentieth anniversary of the first ever Earth Summit and will be a landmark event demonstrating the world’s progress in terms of sustainable solutions.
 Through our involvement in the Global Sustainability Forum via the Planet Earth Institute, NIReS has a unique opportunity to showcase Newcastle University’s world leading research into sustainable solutions relating to terrestrial and freshwater ecosystems.

 Our research focuses on protecting ecosystem integrity via sustainable water resource management, developing integrated quantitative understanding of changes in the global water cycle, improving predictions of precipitation, hydrological storage and flows and was as developing approaches to valuing water in the light of its different economic, social, environmental and cultural importance.
 We also emphasise the impact of climate change on this precious resource.